 It's nice to meet you.
 I'm Megan DeBell, MD.

 In looking for answers for my own chronic pain, I quickly stumped mainstream medical professionals.
-As I've gone from practitioner to practitioner (even getting on a plane a few times) what I wanted the most has been a professional to support and guide me as I continued to look for solutions.
+As I went from practitioner to practitioner (even getting on a plane a few times) what I wanted the most has been a professional to support and guide me as I continued to look for solutions.

 I am that professional.
 I will accompany, guide, and support you as we work together to understand your symptoms and find solutions.
 I want you to feel better.

 I consider myself a medical detective.
 I put together clues that might not seem connected to give you a clear picture of your health, and help you understand what you can do to care for yourself.

 My consultations in functional and integrative medicine are backed up by over twelve years as a medical doctor.
 (My undergraduate degree is from Stanford University, my medical degree from the University of Arizona, and I did my residency in Family Medicine at Swedish Medical Center.)
-In my years of trying to care for chronic disease in a regular medical practice, I only to watched patients get sicker despite taking their medications.
+In my years of trying to care for chronic disease in a regular medical practice, I was frustrated by watching patients get sicker despite taking their medications.
 My curiosity drove me to seek out answers and information about the deeper causes of disease and find a different model to care for patients.